yuzhimanhua/SEType/README.md

 **NOTE: We use [BERTOverflow](https://huggingface.co/jeniya/BERTOverflow) as the pre-trained language model in this module.
 You can follow our choice or use any other BERT-based language model.
 Either way, please change the ```--bert_model``` argument in ```contrastive/run.sh``` accordingly.**

-After running the code, you can find the entity typing result in ```output/prediction.json```, where each line is a json record:
+After running the code, you will find the entity typing result in ```output/prediction.json```, where each line is a json record:
 ```
 {
   "text": "I am using custom adapter which I use for my ListView .
 After creating ArrayList",